AC Unit is Running, But Not Cooling

 1. AC Unit Is Too Small

 Sometimes your unit may be too small and does not have enough cooling capacity required to cool your space.
 The cooling capacity is measured in tonnage or BTUs.
 Generally, it takes about 12,000 BTUs of cooling capacity for 400-600 square feet of space.
 Therefore, a 5-ton unit can cool 2,000-3,000 square feet.
-Keeping in mind that factors like insulation and climate can affect the air conditioner’s performance as well.
+Keep in mind that factors like insulation and climate can affect the air conditioner’s performance as well.

 You will want to look for a number between 12 and 60.
 Sometimes they are offset by dashes, but that is not mandatory.
 To determine the tonnage of your unit, divide that number by 12.
 For example, if it says 60, you would have a 5-ton unit (60/12 = 5).